chinapedia/wikipedia.abstract.en/Page/Orbital_resonance.md

 Types of resonance

-TheKuiperBelt_75AU_All.svg of resonant trans-Neptunian objects (red) are clumped at locations of low-integer resonances with Neptune (vertical red bars near top), in contrast to those of cubewanos (blue) and nonresonant (or not known to be resonant) scattered objects (grey).]]
-Kirkwood_Gaps.svg semimajor axes, showing the Kirkwood gaps where orbits are destabilized by resonances with Jupiter]] PIA10452_-_Saturn_A_ring_spiral_density_waves.jpgs in Saturn's A Ring excited by resonances with inner moons.
+of resonant trans-Neptunian objects (red) are clumped at locations of low-integer resonances with Neptune (vertical red bars near top), in contrast to those of cubewanos (blue) and nonresonant (or not known to be resonant) scattered objects (grey).]] semimajor axes, showing the Kirkwood gaps where orbits are destabilized by resonances with Jupiter]] s in Saturn's A Ring excited by resonances with inner moons.
 Such waves propagate away from the planet (towards upper left).
 The large set of waves just below center is due to the 6:5 resonance with Janus.]]
-PIA17173_Titan_resonances_in_Saturn's_C_ring.jpg[1] in the Columbo Gap of Saturn's C Ring (center) and the inclined orbits of resonant particles in the bending wave[2][3] just inside it have apsidal and nodal precessions, respectively, commensurate with Titan's mean motion.]]
+[1] in the Columbo Gap of Saturn's C Ring (center) and the inclined orbits of resonant particles in the bending wave[2][3] just inside it have apsidal and nodal precessions, respectively, commensurate with Titan's mean motion.]]

 In general, an orbital resonance may